Gustav Svensson: Bursaspor

 On 1 September 2010, he signed a three-year contract with 2009–10 Süper Lig champions Bursaspor.

 Tavriya Simferopol

 On 7 July 2012, he signed a three-year contract with Ukrainian club Tavriya Simferopol.
 According to Svensson he was forced to flee Tavriya's native soil Crimea by bus during the 2014 Russian annexation of Crimea.

 Return to IFK Göteborg

 On 23 March 2014, he signed a four-year contract with his former club IFK Göteborg.

 Guangzhou R&F

 On 14 January 2016, he signed a three-year contract with Chinese club Guangzhou R&F.

 Seattle Sounders FC

 On 30 January 2017, Svensson joined MLS side Seattle Sounders FC.
 Svensson made his Sounders debut in the opening game of the 2017 season, starting at right back in a 2–1 loss to Houston.
-While he has also played as a center back, Svensson primarily plays as a defensive midfielder for the Sounders.
+While he has also played as a center back, Svensson primarily played as a defensive midfielder for the Sounders.